-- □ FAAST Application https://faast.law.yale.edu - Student section of FAAST (including spouse data if married) - Parent section of FAAST (for any students age 28 or younger as of 12/31/2023) - □ Asset Verification: Bank Accounts- most recent statements (one month's statement for all accounts).
-Note on each statement end balance in U.S. dollars. - o Documentation of Student Accounts - Documentation of Spouse Accounts (if held separately) - Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2023) - □ Asset Verification: Investments- most recent statement for all stocks, bonds and investment records.
-Note on each statement end balance in U.S. dollars. - Documentation of Student Accounts - Documentation of Spouse Accounts (if held separately) - Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2023) - □ Tax Documentation- copies of most recent tax returns or country's equivalent with English translation and conversion to United States dollars. - Documentation of Student Returns - Documentation of Spouse Returns (if filed separately) - $\Box$ Documentation of Parent Returns (for any students age 28 or younger as of 12/31/2023) - □ Educational Support award letter(s) for any outside scholarships or fellowships which will support your enrollment at Yale Law School.
+○ Parent section (for any students age 28 or younger - as of 12/31/2024) Asset Verification: Bank Accounts - most recent statements (one month's statement for all accounts).
+Note on each statement end balance in U.S. dollars.
+O Documentation of Student Accounts Documentation of Spouse Accounts (if held separately) Documentation of Parent Accounts (for any students age 28 or younger - as of 12/31/2024) Asset Verification: Investments - most recent statement for all stocks, bonds, and investment records.
+Note on each statement end balance in U.S. dollars.
+O Documentation of Student Accounts O Documentation of Spouse Accounts (if held separately) Documentation of Spouse Accounts (if field separately) Documentation of Parent Accounts (for any students age 28 or younger - as of 12/31/2024) Tax Documentation - copies of most recent tax returns or country's equivalent with English translation and conversion to United States dollars.
+O Documentation of Student Returns Documentation of Spouse Returns (if filed separately) Documentation of Parent Returns (for any students age 28 or younger - as of 12/31/2024) Educational Support - award letter(s) for any outside scholarships or fellowships which will support your enrollment at Yale Law School.
+Step T Ewo: Upload to Accept Award and Establish Loans [Deadline 5/15/2024]: Yale Graduate and Professional International Loan.
+YGPI Certification Form Self-Certification Form Yale Institutional Scholarship: Statement of Educational Purpose Form Update Information for Financial Aid Form (to report outside scholarships) Federal Student Loans (U.S. Citizens and Permanent Residents Only): o Notification and Confirmation Form Chree: Complete via YaleHub when prompted by Student Financial Services and Financial ffices: Master Promissory Note: YGPI Loan Disclosure Statements: YGPI Loan Master Promissory Note: Direct Unsubsidized and Grad PLUS Loan (U.S. Citizens and Permanent Residents Only)